 Landlords should always get legal advice on their options in taking forfeiture action because it carries significant risks.
 For example, if not done properly, forfeiture can expose a landlord to a significant damages claim by the tenant.

-In respect of forfeiture for non-payment of rent, the landlord must make a formal demand for rent before forfeiting, unless the tenancy exempts them from this obligation.
-To avoid the technicalities of a formal demand, most tenancies will provide for forfeiture if the tenant is a specified amount of time (often 21 days) in arrears (whether or not rent is formally demanded).
+In order to forfeit the lease the landlord must make a formal demand for rent, unless the lease specifically exempts them from this obligation.
+To avoid the technicalities of a formal demand, most leases will state that the lease will be forfeited if the tenant is in arrears for a specified amount of time (often 21 days), whether or not it is formally demanded.

 However, the tenant may apply to court for relief from forfeiture.
 If the landlord goes to court the action will be suspended if the tenant pays all the arrears of rent together with the landlord's legal costs before the hearing.